kstenerud/concise-encoding/ce-structure.md

  * Truncating long arrays/strings
  * Erasing/replacing invalid characters in a string-like object

-Any point in your system that allows data loss is a potential security hole, because different parts of your system will likely handle the same loss-inducing data in different ways, and those differences can be exploited by an attacker using specially crafted documents.
+Any point in your system that allows data loss is a potential security hole, because different parts of your system will likely handle the same loss-inducing data in different ways, and those differences could be exploited by an attacker using specially crafted documents.

 As a contrived example, consider a fictional system where the access control subsystem running on platform A leaves bad characters as-is or replaces them with u+fffd, and the storage subsystem running on platform B truncates bad characters.
 If an attacker is able to send a "create user" or "change user" command with a group of `admin\U+D800` (which would pass access control validation because `admin\U+D800` != `admin`), he could set up an admin user because the storage subsystem truncates bad characters and stores the group `admin\U+D800` as `admin`.
 The next time that user is loaded, it will be in group `admin`.

-Numbers can also suffer data loss depending on how the decoded values are stored internally.
+Numbers could also suffer data loss depending on how the decoded values are stored internally.
 For example, attempting to load the value 0x123456789 into a 32-bit unsigned integer would in many languages silently overflow to a result of 0x23456789.
 Similarly, the value 0x87654321 (2271560481) stored in a 32-bit ieee754 binary float field would be silently truncated to 2271560448, losing precision and changing the effective value because it only has 24 bits available for the siginificand.

 #### Default Type Conversions

 Default type conversions are a form of data loss, and are specially cited here because they tend to happen silently as a result of how the language they're implemented in works.
 For example, PHP silently converts string values to 0 when comparing to a number.
 C and C++ treat all nonzero values as "true", including pointers.
 Other languages convert the numeric value to a string using the default format and then compare.
-These differing behaviors can potentially be exploited by an attacker.
+These differing behaviors could potentially be exploited by an attacker.

 Default truncation is also a problem.
 For example, some systems will truncate out-of-range values to 0, meaning that if an attacker could somehow cause an out of range price (999999999999999999999999999999999999 or whatever), such a system would convert it to 0, giving it away for free!